Brian Anderson Preview, Player Props: Brewers vs. Twins

 Brian Anderson At The Plate

-- Anderson is batting .224 with 11 doubles, three triples, nine home runs and 36 walks.
+- Anderson is hitting .224 with 11 doubles, three triples, nine home runs and 36 walks.

-- In 7.8% of his games this season, he has homered, and 2.6% of his trips to the plate.
+- He has homered in 7.7% of his games this season, and 2.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.